The Cost Of Bat Removal, Insurance, & Guano Cleanup

 If you are looking for a company to handle bat removal or get a quote, go through our list of certified bat removal experts in the USA.
 We only work with the best.
 BROWSE OUR USA BAT PRO LIST HERE!

 It’s not accurate to say that a bat job will cost the same with 2 homes of the same size.
-Cost can change because working conditions on the 2 homes may be very different.
+The cost can change because working conditions on the 2 homes may be very different.
 The costs for bat removal we give below are not absolute.
 We give a substantial price range in the listed costs to make room for those highly difficult bat jobs.

 The only effective way to remove bats from a building is to perform a process known as “live bat exclusion.”
 This process involves sealing the structure where any gaps of 3/4in or larger are found, followed by putting up one-way bat cones to let the bats out but not back in.
 This is a meticulous process.
 Make sure to hire a professional.